sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Instead of saying that every possible bit of client code has to compile for a change to be compatible, we’ll exclude some problematic constructs.
 We just saw one: copying a struct literal or other type literal from inside the package.

 Another one is the use of unkeyed struct literals, where you omit the field names when building a struct.
 Those are fine if you control the struct—if it’s in your own package, for instance.
-But don’t use them for structs outside your package. there's even a vet check for that one.
+But don’t use them for structs outside your package.
+There's even a vet check for that one.

 It should come as no surprise that we have to exclude the use of the unsafe package from our definition of compile-time compatibility.
 For example, you can use `unsafe.Sizeof` to get the size of a struct as a compile-time constant, which basically means that any change to the size of the struct could break client code.